robbert-vdh/yabridge/README.md

 ## Usage

-0. First of all, yabridge requires a recent-ish version of Wine (Staging).
-Users of Debian, Ubuntu, Linux Mint and Pop!\_OS should install Wine Staging from the [WineHQ repositories](https://wiki.winehq.org/Download) as the Wine versions provided by those distro's repositories may be too old to be used with yabridge.
-On other distros you should be able to just install `wine-staging` using your distro's package manager.
+0. First of all, yabridge requires a recent-ish stable version of WineHQ 9.0.
+Users of Debian, Ubuntu, Linux Mint and Pop!\_OS should install WineHQ Stable from the [WineHQ repositories](https://wiki.winehq.org/Download) as the Wine versions provided by those distro's repositories may be too old or incompatible to be used with yabridge.
+On other distros you should be able to just install `winehq-stable` using your distro's package manager.

    For a general overview on how to use Wine to install Windows applications, check out Wine's [user guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).

-1. Depending on your distro you can install yabridge and its yabridgectl companion utility through your distro's package manager or by using a binary archive from the GitHub releases page.
+1.1.
+Depending on your distro you can install yabridge and its yabridgectl companion utility through your distro's package manager or by using a binary archive from the GitHub releases page.
 Keep in mind that the distro packages mentioned below may not always be up to date, and some may also not